 FBDEV driver supports rotation by using rotation engine in the VRFB module.
 For using this feature of the driver, rotation has to be enabled.
 Application can enable rotation by enabling/setting rotation angle in boot time argument of the kernel for FBDEV driver.
-One of the fields in the fb_var_screeninfo structure has been used for 'rotate' field.
 Applications can thus use the FBIOPUT_VSCREENINFO ioctl to set the rotation angle.
-Applications have to set this 'rotate' field in the fb_var_screeninfo structure equal to the angle of rotation (0, 90, 180 or 270) and call this ioctl.
+Applications have to set the 'rotate' field in the fb_var_screeninfo structure equal to the angle of rotation (0, 90, 180 or 270) and call this ioctl.
 Frame buffer driver also supports the rotation through sysfs entry.
 Any one of the two method can be used to configure rotation.